 In the sub-$2,000 price range, the MakerGear M2 stands out above all others.
 It’s been one of the most popular 3D printers among the maker community for a while now and has become known for its reliability and print quality.

-The less expensive LulzBot Taz Mini and CraftBot 2 are also worthy options.
-The Mini’s build volume is pretty low compared to competing printers in this price range, but it makes up for it by offering a truly plug-n-play experience, as well as being incredibly easy to use.
+The less expensive LulzBot Taz Mini 2 and CraftBot Plus are also worthy options.
+And, even with a 20% increase in build volume over the previous generation, the Mini 2’s build volume is pretty low compared to competing printers in this price range, but it makes up for it by offering a truly plug-n-play experience, as well as being incredibly easy to use.

 Read Review »